When a member of staff is having a child, they're entitled to some time away from work. The same applies when they’re adopting.

 You can contact our employment law experts for information on how to create the full policy, as it can be complex.

 With regards to pay, employees on this type of leave may receive statutory adoption pay (SAP).
 It amounts to:

 - 90% of their gross average weekly earnings for the first six weeks.

-It’s worth noting, entitlement rules may differ depending on the type of employment.
+Entitlement rules may differ depending on the type of employment, such as:

 Adoption leave eligibility

 To be eligible for statutory adoption leave entitlement in the UK, staff members will need to: